IntroPythonEarthsciCUBoulder/intro_py_earthsci_fall_semester2025/lesson_plans.md

 - only got up to showing the equilibrium T equation; didn't have time for them to calculate solutions, or to cover shell commands

+# Class 3: variables and data types, part 1

+Main goal is to introduce variables and types, dynamic typing, and the type() function.

+Introduce int, float, str, and bool.
+If time, get people familiar with string indexing and slicing.

+Starting the planetary props ex near top of hour, ie, 55 min in

+Got up to, barely, booleans, and didn't cover comparison ops except briefly ==

+I did show them %whos and how to restart kernel

+When we did the ops warmup, lots of mistakes with parens - many are just starting to get the idea.

+I thought they would recognize the Te equation from GEOL 2001, but got mostly blank looks.
+Do they still cover that?
+Did they just forget?

+I kind of sense that precise thinking comes naturally (?) to a few, but most are kind of shooting in the dark.

+Overall, this group feels bright and engaged, but I have to remember that they are still young and learning; even things that I might have taken for granted that they knew, like whether Mars is closer or farther from Earth, they don't necessarily know.

+I sense they need more practice, and probably less time listening to me... though I suspect a few get it right away and are ready for harder material.
+Having "extra credit" extensions on assignments, and generally optional extensions on in-class work, would be good for those folks.
+Like have a "If you have more time" section for the in-class exercises.

+A check-in wouldn't be a bad idea, like a mentimeter anonymous question on pace is too slow, too fast, or about right.